2020s – No Champion to Start the Decade

 In Division III women’s hockey, the Wisconsin-River Falls Falcons won its first NCAA hockey championship in impressive fashion.
 The Falcons finished the season undefeated at 31-0-0 and set the Division III women’s hockey record for most wins in a season.

-Next: Future of NCAA College Hockey
+Next: Future of NCAA Hockey